Public Beta

 To ensure proper contrast and legibility of the information displayed on the card (such as the VC name, description, and logo/icon), a gradient overlay is applied.
 This helps text and icons stand out clearly against the chosen background colour, improving readability and overall user experience.

-Furthermore, the swiyu app will automatically adjust the colour of the text and the logo to black or white, depending on the brightness or darkness of the defined colour.
+Furthermore, the swiyu Wallet will automatically adjust the colour of the text and the logo to black or white, depending on the brightness or darkness of the defined colour.

 Darkmode

-Although the swiyu app supports dark mode, the VC’s color scheme remains unaffected by this setting.
+Although the swiyu Wallet supports dark mode, the VC’s color scheme remains unaffected by this setting.
 Consequently, its background color stays the same in both light and dark modes.

 Demo-Watermark

-All the credentials which are issued within the swiyu Public Beta/Sandbox Wallet are applied with a DEMO watermark to differentiate those credentials to the productive ones.
+All the credentials which are issued within the swiyu Sandbox Wallet are applied with a DEMO watermark to differentiate those credentials to the productive ones.

 Logo/Icon for Issuer, Verifier & Credential